gessnerfl/terraform-provider-instana/docs/resources/custom_event_specification.md

 * `name` - Required - The name of the custom event specification
 * `description` - Required - The description text of the custom event specification
+* `entity_type` - Required - The entity type/plugin for which the verification rule will be defined.
+Must be set to `any` for [System Rules](#system-rule) and `host` for [Entity Verification Rules](#entity-verification-rule).
+For threshold rules the supported entity types (plugins) can be retrieved from the Instana REST API using the path `/api/infrastructure-monitoring/catalog/plugins`.
 * `query` - Optional - The dynamic filter query for which the rule should be applied to
 * `enabled` - Optional - Boolean flag if the rule should be enabled - default = true
 * `triggering` - Optional - Boolean flag if the rule should trigger an incident - default = false